aridiosilva/DesignPrinciplesAndPatterns/README.md

 In object-oriented design, the *dependency inversion principle* is a specific form of *decoupling software modules*.
 When following this principle, the conventional dependency relationships established from high-level, policy-setting modules to low-level, dependency modules are reversed, thus rendering high-level modules independent of the low-level module implementation details.
 The principle states:[1]

-> *1. High-level modules should not depend on low-level modules.
+> * 1.
+High-level modules should not depend on low-level modules.
 Both should depend on abstractions (e.g., interfaces).*
-> *1. Abstractions should not depend on details.
-Details (concrete implementations) should depend on abstractions.*
+> * 2.
+Abstractions should not depend on details.
+Details (concrete implementations) should depend on abstractions. *

 By dictating that both *high-level* and *low-level objects* must depend on the *same abstraction*, this design principle inverts the way some people may think about object-oriented programming.